I love podcasts.

 I don’t want to discuss the weather or state facts I have read.
 Instead, I want to question mindsets and push boundaries.

 There are even simple questions that I have never asked my wife.
-But, bringing them up in everyday conversation would raise an eyebrow.
-However, when you’re on a “podcast,” you see it as answering questions someone is asking you and not, “why would you want to know that?”
+But bringing them up in everyday conversation would raise an eyebrow.
+However, when you’re on a “podcast,” you see it as answering questions someone is asking you and not asking, ” Why would you want to know that?”

-Creating a podcast also gives the illusion of being productive when just hanging out with your friends.
-Some friends’ significant others might give an eye roll if they say they will hang out for a couple of hours.
-But if they tell them they’re going to be on my podcast, it becomes an event!
+Creating a podcast also gives the illusion of being productive when hanging out with friends.
+Some friends’ significant others might provide an eye roll if they say they will hang out for a few hours.
+But if they tell them they will be on my podcast, it becomes an event!

 Let’s make a podcast!